jimmysFedora/Windows-98-Post-Install-Guide/README.md

 - ADJUST TIME
 - BOOT ORDER - AS NECESSARY
 - USB KB/MOUSE LEGACY - KEYB + MOUSE (IF USING ONE)
-- PNP AWARE OS - ON
+- PnP AWARE OS - ON
 - PRIMARY GRAPHICS ADAPTER - AGP (IF RUNNING AGP VIDEO CARD)
 - COMPLIANCE WITH O/S - NO (FORCE APM INSTALL)
-- UNUSED PORTS (SERIAL, PARALLEL, ETHERNET, etc) - DISABLED
+- UNUSED PORTS (SERIAL, PARALLEL, etc) - DISABLED
-- ONBOARD AC’97, LEGACY AUDIO & SOUND BLASTER - DISABLED (IF YOU HAVE ANOTHER SOUND CARD YOU'RE USING)
+- ONBOARD AC’97, LEGACY AUDIO & SOUND BLASTER - DISABLED
 - FSB SPEED - (ADJUST AS NECESSARY) - FOR ME I HAVE A PENTIUM III 1000MHZ AND IT RUNS GREAT AT A FSB OF 133MHZ.
-- VOLTAGE - (ADJUST AS NECESSARY) - FOR ME IT IS 1.7V WHICH IS THE LOWEST I CAN GO AND I HAVE NO ISSUES.
+- VOLTAGE - (ADJUST AS NECESSARY FOR PROCESSOR)
-- IDE HDD AUTO DETECTION - PRESSED (TO REFRESH DRIVES)
+- IDE HDD AUTO DETECTION - SELECT (TO REFRESH DRIVES)
 ```

 # Pre-Installation Procedures:
 - Make sure hard drive isn't slave to CD-ROM
 - I use [SeaTools](https://www.seagate.com/support/downloads/seatools/seatools-legacy-support/) and [WD Data Lifeguard Tools](https://www.philscomputerlab.com/western-digital.html) to format the partitions instead of using ```fdisk``` for quicker formats.
-By not using ```fdisk```, you don't get sector checks like you would when creating and formating partitions in fdisk.
+By not using ```fdisk```,you don't get sector checks like you would when creating and formating partitions in fdisk.
 - If installing on a Seagate hard drive
   - Use SeaTools to reset disk size or cap partition to 32GB.
   - Then use [Seagate DiscWizard Starter Edition](https://www.philscomputerlab.com/seagate.html) to configure the rest of the drive.